AdrianVollmer/Congruence/README.md

 have the keyboard mappings down.
 Plus, their true power often comes through their ability to interact with other programs and scripts, which makes automation so much easier.
-Displaying Confluence pages in a TUI browser like elinks or lynx naturally removes all distractions and focuses and what's most important: the content.
+Displaying Confluence pages in a TUI browser like elinks or lynx naturally removes all distractions and focuses on what's most important: the content.
 Besides pages with lots of images or tables, this makes it surprisingly pleasant to read.
 And your fully fledged GUI browser is just one key press away...